buraksbakan/pedigree-explorer/GUI/README.txt

 ## Data and Images:
 Data folder holds BED files for use with GUI.
 Lenient parameters were used in the creation of all data present.
+Images follow the same naming conventions as the data.
 IBIS:
 - [IBIS_FD_3WAY] -> Family data, 3 way comparisons
 - [IBIS_PPD_2WAY_79_86] -> Platinum pedigree data, 2 way comparisons (samples 12879 and 12886)